tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-snyk/usage.md

 The following tables describe the properties used to configure the integration.
 Each table contains the field name when using the user interface and the property name when using a JSON file.

 * The General Configuration Properties table describes configuration properties used by all plug-in integrations.
-* The Snyk Plugin Configuration Properties table describes the Snyk configuration properties that define the connection and communications with the Snyk server.
+* The Snyk plug-in Configuration Properties table describes the Snyk configuration properties that define the connection and communications with the Snyk server.

 Some properties might not be displayed in the user interface, to see all properties enable the `Show Hidden Properties` field.